 Welcome to a quick tutorial on how to set Chrome into kiosk mode.
 Yes, there is a hidden gem called “kiosk mode” in Google Chrome that not many developers know of.
-It is but a very simple mechanism to set Chrome into full screen incognito and removes all navigation bars.
+It is but a very simple mechanism to set Chrome to full-screen incognito and removes all navigation bars.

 That is, we can easily point Chrome Kiosk to a specially designed website or server within the network, and that’s it.
 No need for expensive equipment.
 Just use a cheap Chromebook or an old PC to act as the kiosk.
 But just how do we set kiosk mode?
 How do we develop apps for it?
 Let us walk through more in this guide – Read on!